 As far as vehicle accessories go, they don’t get much bolder than a multi-trumpet air horn.
-Fulfilling a variety of uses on the road—both sensible and frivolous—a train horn is a great way to add character to your truck.
-With steady growth in popularity over recent years, there are now more choices than ever, and the kit you buy will depend on your knowledge and requirements.
-Check out our top three picks and tips to make sure your next drive is loud and proud.
+Fulfilling a variety of uses on the road—both sensible and frivolous—a train horn is a great way to add personality to your truck.
+With steady growth in popularity over recent years, there are now more choices than ever, and the kit you purchase will depend on your knowledge and requirements.
+Check out our top picks to make sure your next drive is loud and proud.

 Sound is loud and impressive but not much like the horn of a train.
 The mounting footprint is larger than that of other brands, so finding suitable space might be tricky.